Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/API_GUIDE.md

 - **Configuration Error**: It first checks if the `API_KEY` is available.
 If not, it throws an error to prevent any API calls.
 - **No Content Error**: It then checks if the API response contains any `candidates`.
 If not, it means the response was likely blocked (e.g., by safety filters), and it throws a specific, user-friendly error.
 - **Invalid Format Error**: If a JSON object cannot be found or parsed from the response text, it throws an error indicating the AI's response was malformed.
+- **Data Integrity Error**: Throws specific errors if the response is missing the `keyOpportunities` array, if all opportunities fail validation, or if the final calculated ROI is $0.
+This prevents bad data from entering the application.
 - **General Errors**: A top-level `try...catch` block handles network errors or other unexpected issues during the API call, relaying the message to the UI.